Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law that protects the privacy of student educational records.
 Essentially, FERPA protects student information from being released without students’ permission.
 The rights provided by this act transfer from the parent to the student when the student reaches the age of 18 OR attends a postsecondary school — whichever comes first.

-Under this law, students have the following rights with regard to their educational records:
+Under this law, students have the following rights with regard to their education records:

 - To inspect and review their education records